 This fellowship focuses on the relationship between psychiatry and the law (civil, criminal, and administrative) through evaluation and treatment of incarcerated adults and juveniles, report writing (such as for competency and sanity evaluations), consultations, didactics, and research opportunities.
-At the completion of training, fellows will be eligible for board certification in the subspecialty of Forensic Psychiatry through the American Board of Preventative Medicine.
+At the completion of training, fellows will be eligible for board certification in the subspecialty of Forensic Psychiatry through the American Board of Psychiatry & Neurology.

 - Rotations are at Ohio’s only maximum security hospital, the Timothy B. Moritz Forensic Unit at Twin Valley Behavioral Healthcare, The Ohio State University Wexner Medical Center, Corrections Reception Center (Ohio Department of Rehabilitation & Correction), Nationwide Children’s Hospital, and Netcare Forensic Center.